GoogleCloudPlatform/fda-mystudies/documentation/API/README.md

 ## API Documentation

 ### Introduction
-This guide provides instructions for generating API docs using the Springfox implementation of the Swagger specification and using the Springfox Swagger UI or [Swagger Editor](https://editor.swagger.io/) to visually render documentation for an API defined with Open API (Swagger) specification.
+This guide provides instructions for generating API docs using the Springfox implementation of the Open API (Swagger) specification and using the Springfox Swagger UI or [Swagger Editor](https://editor.swagger.io/) to visually render documentation for an API defined with Open API (Swagger) specification.

 ### Springfox Configuration
-As mentioned above, we'll use Springfox implementation of the Swagger specification.
+As mentioned above, we'll use Springfox implementation of the Open API (Swagger) specification.
 We've added below maven artifacts to the `pom.xml` in `common-service` module.

 *  `springfox-swagger2`
 *  `springfox-swagger-ui`